Evaluating Expressions, part 2 – Conditional Special Form

 ]

 A pattern closure can be applied to an argument value, just like our previous closure.
-But instead of binding an identifier, it matches the argument value to the abstraction pattern and evaluates the body expression is the environment resulting from the match.
+But instead of binding an identifier, it matches the argument value to the abstraction pattern and evaluates the body expression in the environment resulting from the match.

 LET ptrn_closure_beh(ptrn, body, env) = \(cust, #apply, arg).[